RemixTape: Enriching Narratives about Metrics with Semantic Alignment and Contextual Recommendation

-\lettrine[lines=4,findent=2mm,nindent=-.5mm]{ }{}\textbf{Slice and dice.} Users may want to emphasize a specific time period by only showing the specific time span in a \vizcard.
+\lettrine[lines=4,findent=2mm,nindent=-0mm]{ }{}\textbf{Slice and dice.} Users may want to emphasize a specific time period by only showing the specific time span in a \vizcard.
 To this end, \remixtape~allows specifying temporal filters in the input panel before adding a \vizcard~to the canvas, as well as through interactions with a populated \vizcard.
-Specifically, clicking in a \vizcard's top margin reveals controls for splitting the temporal domain of a chart (\cref{fig:scenario-2}A), including retaining data points either before or after the split point (\raisebox{-.5em}{ }, \raisebox{-.5em}{ }), or moving data points after the split point to a new \vizcard~(\raisebox{-.5em}{ }).
-Similarly, dragging horizontally within the plane of the chart reveals controls to retain only the selected time span, or to exclude the selected span and retain the spans preceding and following it in two \vizcards.
+Specifically, clicking in a \vizcard's top margin reveals controls for splitting the temporal domain of a chart (\cref{fig:scenario-2}L), including retaining data points either before or after the split point (\raisebox{-.5em}{ }, \raisebox{-.5em}{ }), or moving data points after the split point to a new \vizcard~(\raisebox{-.5em}{ }).
+Similarly, dragging parallel to the x-axis reveals controls to retain only the selected time span, or to exclude the selected span and retain the spans preceding and following it in two \vizcards.
 Whenever a filter is applied to a \vizcard, we annotate it with icons ({ {{\faCalendar*}~{\faFilter}}}) to indicate that the card only shows a subset of the data.

-\lettrine[lines=4,findent=2mm,nindent=-.5mm]{ }{}\textbf{Truncate and relativize.} Depending on the data context, one may want to show values along the Y-axis starting from the minimum value instead of zero (\eg in a line chart depicting temperature).
+\lettrine[lines=4,findent=2mm,nindent=-0mm]{ }{}\textbf{Truncate and relativize.} Depending on the data context, one may want to show values along the Y-axis starting from the minimum value instead of zero (\eg in a line chart depicting temperature).
 Alternatively, in cases such as stock market metrics, it may be useful for a line chart to depict changes relative to a specific point in time. \remixtape~allows clicking on either axis within a \vizcard~to truncate and relativize the value domains of the chart (\cref{fig:scenario}C-right).
 Specifically, the domain of the vertical axis can be toggled between the minimum and maximum values within the card or between zero and the maximum value (\raisebox{-.5em}{ }, \raisebox{-.5em}{ }).
 The vertical axis can also be indexed to a percentage scale relative to the first value appearing in the card (\raisebox{-.5em}{ }).
 A relative transformation can also be applied to the horizontal axis (\raisebox{-.5em}{ }), from absolute chronological dates to relative dates beginning from the first date appearing in the card.